 Example: energy-saving lamp instead of conventional light bulb.
 Energy-saving lamps reduce energy costs and are often left on longer precisely because of their lower power consumption.
 As a result, the energy savings are significantly lower than expected.

-Indirect rebound effect: Consumers spend the saved energy costs on other energy-intensive activities.
+Indirect rebound effect: Consumers spend the energy costs saved on other energy-intensive activities.

 What does the rebound effect mean in the context of sustainability and environmental protection?

-The goal of increasing the energy efficiency of a product is for it to end up consuming less energy in order to save energy costs and protect the environment.
 In reality, however, it can be observed that the better energy efficiency also results in higher energy consumption.
-This is the rebound effect - and its connection with economy and ecology can be described wonderfully with two examples.
+This is the rebound effect - and its connection with economics and ecology can be wonderfully explained using two examples, which economist Maja Göpel describes in her Book "Rethinking Our World (is available here*) has described.

 Explained using the example of the VW Beetle

-In the mid-fifties, a VW Beetle still consumed about 7.5 liters of gasoline per 100 kilometers.
-At the end of the 1990s, when the more advanced VW Beatle came onto the market, it consumed almost exactly the same amount of gasoline - despite the 40 years of technical progress that lay in between.
+In the mid-fifties, a VW Beetle still consumed around 7.5 liters of petrol per 100 kilometers.
+At the end of the 1990s, when the more advanced VW Beatle came onto the market, it consumed almost exactly the same amount of gasoline - despite the 40 years of technical progress in between.
 Strange, isn't it?
-But if you dare to make a comparison, you'll see that the VW Beatle has lost its PS value tripled, its maximum speed increased from 110 km/h to 160 km/h and its Weight increased by almost half a ton has.₂

 The further development of the VW Beetle shows in an amazing way that the lower consumption exchanged for more power instead of preserving the environmental benefit.
 An action that is representative of our current way of doing business.